Michael-R-Dickinson/job-search-helper/README.md

 **Pattern Matching**: Categorizes common fields (name, email, LinkedIn URL, pronouns, GitHub, etc.) using predicate functions that analyze field attributes and labels.
 Fills these directly from user preferences stored in Firebase.

-**LLM-Based Autofill**: For complex or ambiguous fields, sends field metadata to a Gemini-based backend endpoint.
-The LLM:
+**Backend Autofill**: For complex or ambiguous fields, sends field metadata to backend endpoints that use a combination of embedding-based similarity matching and LLM interpretation to determine appropriate values.
+Returns autofill instructions that the extension executes.
-- Receives field information (id, name, type, label, current value)
-- Maps fields to user profile data using a value path syntax
-- Handles conditional logic for boolean fields (radio/checkboxes)
-- Uses text similarity algorithms (Sorensen distance with negation detection) to match options to canonical values
-- Returns autofill instructions that the extension executes

 The extension runs content scripts on all URLs, detects form changes, and applies autofill on user trigger.